 Things to Do:

 Why it’s great: These three beaches offer convenience and variety.
-Kam I has the longest stretch of sand, Kam II is perfect for swimming, and Kam III has a large grassy park great for families!
+Kam I has the longest beach.
+Kam II is great for swimming.
+Kam III has a big grassy park that families love.
 They truly represent the welcoming spirit of Maui Hawaii Beaches.

 Photo Courtesy of MauiGuideBook.com